stac-extensions/osc/README.md

 A set of satellite missions which provided input for the product.

+### Workflow

+A definition of processing steps defined in a project that can be executed in an experiment to generate a product.

+### Experiment

+A specific execution of a workflow that generated a product.

 ## Fields

 The fields in the table below can be used in these parts of STAC documents: